hardebayobakare/Math_Test_Tool/README.md

 ### Frontend Environment Configuration

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory (On another terminal):
    ```bash
    cd frontend
    ```